greypanda/MikroKam/ArducamHousing.md

-Arducam Housing
+# Arducam Housing

-The Arducam is bare.
+The Arducam circuit board is bare.
 A simple 3d printed housing can be made with the 3 included files.

 You can preview the products on https://www.viewstl.com/